 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION).

-Advise patients that hypersensitivity reactions, including anaphylaxis and anaphylactic shock, have been reported in patients taking intravenous fosaprepitant and oral aprepitant.
-Advise patients to stop taking CINVANTI and seek immediate medical attention if they experience signs or symptoms of a hypersensitivity reaction, such as hives, rash and itching, skin peeling or sores, or difficulty in breathing or swallowing, or dizziness, rapid or weak heartbeat or feeling faint [see WARNINGS AND PRECAUTIONS].
+Advise patients that hypersensitivity reactions, including anaphylaxis, have been reported [see WARNINGS AND PRECAUTIONS].
+Advise patients to stop taking CINVANTI and seek immediate medical attention if they experience signs or symptoms of a hypersensitivity reaction, such as hives, rash and itching, skin peeling or sores, or difficulty in breathing or swallowing, or dizziness, rapid or weak heartbeat or feeling faint.

 Instruct patients on chronic warfarin therapy to follow instructions from their healthcare provider regarding blood draws to monitor their INR during the 2-week period, particularly at 7 to 10 days, following initiation of CINVANTI with each chemotherapy cycle [see WARNINGS AND PRECAUTIONS].